-Cells were treated as previously described for stimulations except they were cultured in serumfree X-Vivo15 (Lonza) medium.
-Cell viability was quantified by measuring calcein AM (Invitrogen) uptake or lactate dehydrogenase (LDH, Promega) release according to the manufacturer's instructions.
+Measurement of Cell Viability-Cells were treated as previously described for stimulations except they were cultured in serum-free X-Vivo15 (Lonza) medium.
+Cell viability was quantified by measuring calcein AM (Invitrogen) uptake or lactate dehydrogenase (LDH; Promega) release according to the manufacturer's instructions.
 For calcein AM uptake, samples were normalized to untreated cells.
-For LDH release, the percentage of cell death was calculated as (sample LDH - background LDH)/(total LDH background LDH) x 100%, where background LDH was determined for untreated cells and total LDH was determined for cells lysed with lysis buffer.
+For LDH release, the percentage of cell death was calculated as (sample LDH - background LDH)/(total LDH - background LDH) \times 100%, where back-